By Benjamin Nobel, April 5, 2017

 Sometimes story-tellers give you the future first, and apparently the story within the pages of X-Men Annual #14 was set chronologically after issue #267.
 But now think about what this information does to our context of the person we were imagining as the one tasked as being the 1st Gambit Appearance investigator, who may not have realized X-Men Annual #14 was published before X-Men #266, and then if they were reading Annual #14 they would have encountered a story-line that falls after issue #267.
 I think it is pretty easy to picture a scenario where Annual #14 was overlooked when Gambit’s first appearance credits were first considered!

 Today, I think there is no debate on the publication date side… That link where I quoted the above says X-Men Annual #14 was “on sale at the same time as Uncanny X-Men issues #263 and #264,” and, “this issue spoils the upcoming ‘Kid Storm’ arc.”
-I showed you CGC’s present label note already, which clearly indicates that X-Men Annual #14 pre-dates X-Men #266; and CBCS, similarly, says as follows, that X-Men Annual #14 is the first published appearance of Gambit:
+I showed you CGC’s present label note already, which clearly indicates their understanding that X-Men Annual #14 pre-dates X-Men #266; and CBCS, similarly, says as follows, that X-Men Annual #14 is the first published appearance of Gambit:

 So if there’s no debate about the publication order of these early Gambit comics, then the debate here with Gambit and X-Men Annual #14 is really about the scope of the appearance itself and what to call that appearance.
 Here’s Doug Sulipa on the subject: